zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 Next plot the running time as a function of minimum support from 50 down to 15 or 10 (or the smallest value more than 10 you can run), decreasing the minimum support by 5 each time.
 Also plot the number of closed frequent itemsets as a function of the same minimum support values.

+**CSCI6390**: In addition, those in CSCI6390 must also implement the diffset version of the code (after doing the tidset based approach).
+This means that the subset checks on the tidsets should be replaced by equivalent operations on diffsets.
+You should create diffsets starting at level 2 (with two items) and not for single items, since the data is very sparse.
+Show the runtime comparison of the tidset vs. diffset versions for the support values from 50 down to 15 or 10.

 ---

 ## What to submit